Sébastien Dewaest

-Sébastien Dewaest (born 27 May 1991) is a Belgian professional footballer who plays as centre-back for AEL Limassol.
-He has formerly played for Roeselare from 2011 until 2013 and for Charleroi from 2013 until 2015.
+Sébastien Dewaest (born 27 May 1991) is a Belgian professional footballer who plays as centre-back for Challenger Pro League club Francs Borains.

 Club career

 Dewaest comes from youth academy of Lille.
 In January 2011 he signed a professional contract with Roeselare.
 In his debut season he came in five games.
 In his second season, he played 22 league games in which he scored a goal.
 During 2012–13 season he scored four goals in 31 matches.
 In April 2013 Charleroi signed Dewaest.
 He signed a two-year contract with an option in two additional years.

+In August 2024, Dewaest signed a one-year contract with Challenger Pro League club Francs Borains.